-For detailed steps on how to create your custom cloud solution, see the documentation about creating custom clouds.
+For detailed steps on how to create custom clouds in your scene, see creating custom clouds.

-From HDRP 12.0, HDRP (and URP) introduces a new Light Anchor component.
+From HDRP 12.0, HDRP includes a new Light Anchor component.
 You can attach this component to any light to control the light in Main Camera view.

 Density Volume (Local Volumetric Fog) Improvements

-Density Volumes are now known as Local Volumetric Fog.
-This is a more accurate, descriptive name that removes confusion with Volumes and makes the relation to fog clearer.
+Density Volumes have been renamed Local Volumetric Fog.
+This new name removes confusion with Volumes and makes it clear that this feature creates a fog effect.

-There is a new field to change the falloff HDRP applies when it blends the volume using the Blend Distance property.
-You can choose either Linear which is the default and previous technique, or Exponential which is more realistic.
+There is a new field to change the falloff HDRP applies when it blends a volume using the Blend Distance property.
+You can choose the Linear setting, which is the default and previous technique, or the Exponential setting, which is more realistic.